 I was in a fairly serious, but relatively new relationship when my dad died.
 I found my journal from that time recently and read through many thoughts I had about ending the relationship despite the fact that it was a wonderful and supportive relationship.
-As I peeled through the layers trying to figure out what was going on, it was clear after losing my dad the thought I could lose this person too was too much to handle.
+As I peeled through the layers trying to figure out what was going on, I realized that the thought that I might also lose this person was too much to handle.
 It felt safer to end the relationship on my own terms at that moment to control my hurt, rather than get further emotionally invested and risk greater hurt.
-I am very grateful now I worked through that and didn’t end the relationship, but it was definitely an emotional wall I was trying to build.
+I am very grateful now I worked through that and didn't end the relationship, but it was definitely an emotional wall I was trying to build.
 Even without ending the relationship I did still create an emotional distance that took some time to resolve.

 Sometimes grief gives us a new lens to see the world.
 Sometimes that means we see relationships, friendships, jobs, priorities differently and we make changes for the better.
 But sometimes it is the fear and anxiety lens pushing us to close ourselves off from people or things we actually deeply care about.
 It is important to look closely and do a lot of self-assessment about what is going on when you have that inclination to make big emotional changes after a loss.

 Tactic Four: Acknowledge the reality of potential loss and hurt.